typelevel/typelevel-nix/README.md

 Yes.
 You should be able to put a `flake.nix` so you can share with your colleagues or open source collaborators, and even provide a [direnv] so your `$SHELL` and `$EDITOR` do the right thing.
 Examples forthcoming.

-### Does it handle site generators like Jekyll?

-Not yet, but it would be great to make that easier.
-I've grown fond of [Laika], which doesn't require any of this.

 ### Is this a Typelevel project?

 It's built with Typelevel projects in mind, but this is an individual experiment right now.
 If received well, I'll transfer it.